Sarvesh219/Live-Streaming-App/README.md

 ## Running the project

-Run `npm start` in each of the directories, to run the entire project with full functionalities.
+Run `npm start` in each of the directories, to run the entire project with full functionality.

 ## Broadcasting Service